kelepool/docs.kelepool.com/src/en/developers/ethereum/contracts/README.md

 Large staking requires users to use [Ethereum official CLI tool](https://github.com/ethereum/staking-deposit-cli) to generate withdrawal vouchers.
 The tool will generate two files, `deposit_*.json` or `keystore-*.json`.
 Users must save their own mnemonic phrases.
 With the mnemonic phrases, these two files can be regenerated at any time.

-Cola Pool only needs the value of the `withdrawal_credentials` attribute in the `deposit_*.json` file, which will be used as the ETH2.0 withdrawal certificate.
+Kele Pool only needs the value of the `withdrawal_credentials` attribute in the `deposit_*.json` file, which will be used as the ETH2.0 withdrawal certificate.
 The generated related tutorials can be viewed [here](https://kelepool.gitbook.io/help-center-zh/pos/FAQ/eth-deposit-cli) or [here](https://hackmd.io/urta4YBdTrqSaNqiHgP7Cw ).

 Below is an example of the deposit_*.json we generated with the official Ethereum CLI tool: